 This notice may be updated from time to time in order to address changing regulatory, industry and other circumstances or requirements, with the most updated notice always available at www.macquarie.com/au/about/disclosures/regulatory-disclosures.
 If you have questions after reading this notice, please contact your senior Macquarie representative.

 To the extent that you continue to discuss and/or enter into FX transactions with Macquarie, and unless expressly agreed between Macquarie and yourself or as required by applicable regulation, it will be on the basis of the disclosures in the most recent version of this notice.
 For the avoidance of doubt, however, this notice is not intended to exclude any mandatory obligations that we are required to undertake under any applicable law or regulation.

 Our policies and procedures

 Macquarie has specific policies and procedures applicable to relevant staff relating to how we will communicate, manage orders and transact.
 There is regular and specific training on what is expected from our staff, active management oversight and monitoring of actual or potential conflicts of interest, as well as clear escalation and resolution channels should any issues be identified.

-Furthermore, these (and other) policies and procedures have been implemented with the intention of identifying and addressing the conflicts of interest inherent in principal trading relationships, and managing our business towards an acceptable return.
+These policies and procedures have been implemented with the intention of identifying and addressing the conflicts of interest inherent in principal trading relationships, and managing our business towards an acceptable return.
 These policies broadly focus on the following:

-- handling of orders and order fills in a fair, timely and complete manner;
+- Handling of orders and order fills in a fair, timely and complete manner;

-- appropriate communication and communication channels, including guidelines on electronic vendor-provided communication platforms; and
+- Appropriate communication and communication channels, including guidelines on electronic vendor-provided communication platforms; and

-- specific guidelines on appropriate content of market commentary internally and externally.
+- Specific guidelines on appropriate content of market commentary internally and externally.